Emzi0767/Discord-Companion-Cube-Bot/README.md

 it has since received several feature backports, which greatly modernised its codebase.

-More information is available on [its documentation page](https://emzi0767.com/Discord/CompanionCube).
+More information is available on [its documentation page](https://emzi0767.com/#!/discord/companion-cube).

 ## Requirements
 In order to run the bot you will need to have the following components installed and available on your system:
-- .NET Core 2.1 runtime
+- .NET Core 3.x runtime or better
-- Python 3.x
+- Python 3.6 or better
-- Java 10 or better
+- Java 8 or better
 - PostgreSQL server 9.6 or better
 - [Lavalink](https://github.com/Frederikam/Lavalink)